top of page

 Though not required, Motor Skills Instructor Development is HIGHLY RECOMMENDED.

-* Note: Core Essentials is recommended as it has instructor development aspects to it as well as fundamental 'core' techniques, stances and other aspects that are within every single NLETC course.
-For course cohesion, understanding things such as power stance, force efficiency and other concepts which are taught in Core Essentials allows us to decrease instructor certification times within other courses.
-Should instructors wish to not take Core Essentials and take other elective courses such as Handgun Long Gun Retention and Disarming, the course may need to be longer than the standard 8-hour course.
-A Training Board Member will need to handle these on a case by case basis.
+* Note: Core Essentials is recommended since it has motor-skills delivery features as well as fundamental 'core' techniques and other aspects that are within each NLETC course.
+The general concepts taught in Core Essentials allows us to reduce instructor certification times within other subsequent courses.
+Instructors wishing not take Core Essentials but take courses such as Handgun/Long Gun Retention and Disarming, will need a considered by Training Board Members on a case-by-case basis.

 bottom of page